Spliced (TV series): Broadcast

 Spliced had its worldwide debut on Jetix in Latin America on April 20, 2009.
 Starting in April 2010, the series aired in Canada on Teletoon. in the United States on Qubo, in Australia on ABC3, (now ABC Me) in the United Kingdom and Ireland on Nicktoons in Latin America on Disney XD, and in Sweden on Nickelodeon.
 The series started airing in the United States on the now-defunct children's television channel Qubo on September 19, 2009, up until the network dropped it from its lineup on October 24, 2009.
 However, the series returned on September 28, 2010 as part of its "Night Owl" programming block, before being discontinued on March 31, 2012.
 Beginning early in 2014, YTV began airing reruns on weekdays.
 In 2014, the series was added onto the "Always On" digital platform of Cartoon Network in the United States.
 It was removed in 2015.
 In Canada, it also aired on Cartoon Network.

+Awards

+Spliced won a Gemini Award in the category of "Best Writing in a Children's or Youth Program or Series" for the episode "Pink".